cylc/cylc-flow/tests/functional/README.md

 ## How To Run "Non-Generic" Tests?

-Some tests require job runners (e.g. at, slurm, pbs) or remote platforms.
+Some tests require job runners (e.g. at, slurm, pbs), remote platforms or specific configurations.

 To run these tests you must configure remote platforms, your options are:

-1. Use a swarm of docker containers.
+1. Use a swarm of docker containers

+   (currently does not cover all platform types)

    $ etc/bin/swarm configure
    $ etc/bin/swarm build
    $ etc/bin/swarm run

-2. By configuring your own remote platforms in your Cylc config.
+2. Configure your own remote platforms in your Cylc config.

-   Platforms are named using a convention, see /etc/bin/swarm --help for details.
+   See the next section for the platform matrix and naming conventions.

 Once you have defined your remote platforms provide them with the `-p` arg: